-Sample Rate: samples-per-second of a CHOP.
-Each CHOP in your network has a sample rate, whether it is used or not.
-The overall timeline has a "frame rate", which is the number of animation frames per second, generally your monitor display frequency.
+Sample Rate or Sample: samples-per-second of a CHOP.
+Each CHOP in your network has a sample rate.
+In contrast, the overall timeline has a Frame Rate, which is the number of frames to cook and display per second, generally your monitor display frequency, default 60.

 Script: A set of commands located in a Text DAT that are triggered to run under certain conditions.
 There are two scripting languages in TouchDesigner: Python and the original Tscript.
 Scripts and single-line commands can also be run in the Textport.

 Shader: The OpenGL (pre-2022) or Vulkan (2022-) code that runs on the GPU and creates rendered images from polygons and textures.
 A shader is programmed in Text DATs and referenced by a GLSL Material or a GLSL TOP.
 Shaders are composed of up to three parts: Vertex Shader, Pixel Shader and Compute Shader.

 Shortcut: There are four types of shortcuts: Application Shortcuts that are built-in to TouchDesigner's authoring interface, Panel Shortcuts that you create for any custom built panels, Parent Shortcuts for accessing a component from within that component, and Global OP Shortcuts that access a unique component from anywhere in TouchDesigner.

 Status Bar: The line of text at the top of the TouchDesigner window which displays messages from TouchDesigner when certain events succeed or fail.